-My second monograph, Narrating Postcolonial Arab Nations: Egypt, Algeria, Lebanon, Palestine came out with Routledge in November 2017.
-This book works against the marginalisation, to date, of the Arab world within postcolonial literary studies.
-It brings together canonical and less familiar Arab novels and memoirs from the last half century to consider colonial continuities and consequences, literary productions of hospitable nations, and histories that produced twenty-first century Arab uprisings.
+My second monograph, Narrating Postcolonial Arab Nations: Egypt, Algeria, Lebanon, Palestine came out with Routledge in 2018.
+This book returns postcolonial studies to some of its formative contexts and enjoins it to account for the Arab world.
+I bring together canonical and less familiar Arab novels and memoirs from the last half century to consider colonial continuities and consequences, literary productions of hospitable nations, and histories that produced twenty-first century Arab uprisings.

 I was the Principal Investigator of the AHRC-funded project 'Islamism in Arab Fiction and Film, 1947 to the Present' (with Abir Hamdar), 2009-2010. http://www.lancs.ac.uk/fass/projects/islamism/index.htm

-I am Co-Director, with Dr Charlotte Baker (Department of Languages and Cultures) of the Centre for Transcultural Writing and Research, http://www.transculturalwriting.com
+I am currently Director, with Dr Charlotte Baker (Department of Languages and Cultures) of the Centre for Transcultural Writing and Research, http://www.transculturalwriting.com

 ENGL421 Postcolonial Women's Writing; ENGL419 Research Methodologies; ENGL320 Contemporary Middle Eastern Literature; ENGL308 Contemporary Literature.

-Other teaching experience at Lancaster: ENGL201 Theory and Practice of Criticism; ENGL302 Women's Writing; ENGL352 African Literature; ENGL369 Twentieth-Century Indian Novel in English; ENGL304 American Literature from 1900; lectures on ENGL100 English Literature, ENGL101 World Literature.
+Other teaching experience at Lancaster: ENGL201 Theory and Practice of Criticism; ENGL302 Women's Writing; ENGL352 African Literature; ENGL369 Twentieth-Century Indian Novel in English/Postcolonial Indian Novel; ENGL304 American Literature from 1900; lectures on ENGL100 English Literature and ENGL101 World Literature.

 PhD Supervision Interests

-I am interested in receiving high quality proposals from prospective PhD students in the following areas: -Modern Arab literature in English, French or translation. -Palestinian, Lebanese and 'Levantine' literatures. -Postcolonial theory and the Arab world. -Migration/diaspora literature.
+I am interested in receiving high quality proposals from prospective PhD students in the following areas: -Modern Arab literature in the global Anglosphere -SWANA literature in English, French or translation -Palestinian, Lebanese and 'Levantine' literatures -Postcolonial theory and the Arab world -Migration/diaspora literature

 ‘What happens after saying no?’
 Egyptian Uprisings and Afterwords in Basma Abdel Aziz’s The Queue (2016) and Omar Robert Hamilton’s The City Always Wins (2017)